 For all of our challenges safety is paramount.
 For example, we have provision for one crew member for every climber on summit night of our Kilimanjaro climbs, ensuring we achieve over 90% success rate of fundraisers reaching the summit.

 We're committed to ensuring our ground staff receive fair wages and treatment.
 This approach has led to us being awarded ‘Partner for Responsible Travel’ status by the Kilimanjaro Porters’ Assistance Project (KPAP), the only UK charity to receive this award.
 Find out more about KPAP here.

 We won’t let you down.
-All of our challenges are covered by ATOL protection and our comprehensive risk assessments comply with British Standard 8848.
+All of our challenges are covered by our comprehensive risk assessments which comply with British Standard 8848.
 Additionally, Dig Deep is registered with the Fundraising Regulator and adheres to their guidelines.

 Rachael has climbed Kilimanjaro and Mount Kenya for Dig Deep, and been a volunteer AND volunteer Group Leader.